MiguelSousa7/SignWise/README.md

 # SignWise

-**SignWise** is a mobile app that translates text into Portuguese sign language.
-It also includes a dictionary and interactive tutorials for learning sign language.
+**SignWise** is a mobile app developed as part of a project for one course of my bachelor's degree.
+The app translates text into Portuguese sign language.
+It also includes a dictionary and interactive tutorials for learning sign language in multiple languages.

 ## 🚀 Try the App

-1. Install the **Expo Go** app on your phone.
+1. In you phone, install the **Expo Go** app.
 2. Scan the QR code below:
 > The QR code will open the app directly in Expo Go — no cloning or local setup required.